jhpce-jhu/jhpce_mkdocs/docs/ourtools/wishlist.md

 # Features we might/should implement

+## Places with resources to investigate
+This [best-of-mkdocs](https://github.com/mkdocs/catalog) is updated regularly and has categorized MkDocs plugins and other solutions generated from github star rankings.

 ## Multi-line column headers
 Maybe this is possible.
 Would be nice to be able to use more words-per-column without forcing the table to be pushed out and require the use of a scrollbar.